 The best way to use makeup sprays is to wait until your makeup is completely applied and dry.
 Then hold the bottle an arm’s length away from your face then spray on your face lightly.
 Do not rub into your skin just allow it to dry naturally and set your makeup.

 The quantity of spray /pumps needed depends on the product, so read the instructions carefully and follow the directions.

 ORDER OF APPLICATION

 - Put on your make-up and let it dry

 - Use a setting spray after makeup is finished

-- Apply a fixing spray once setting spray is dry
+- Apply a fixing spray once the setting spray is dry

 - Optional use face mist as needed during the day

 What do you think?
 Setting or finishing spray or both?
 I tend to use my face just as a setting spray to set my makeup since I have oily skin as most finishing sprays give a dewy finish.
 My favourites are MAC fix plus and ELF and NYX.
 Urban Decay and Skindinavia have excellent reviews but I have not tried them in person.
 Let me know what you think in the comments and follow me on social mediaFollow me on social media